RahulGorai0206/RahulGorai/README.md

 ## Support

-For query, email rahulgorai0206@gmail.com or join our Telegram channel.
+For query, email rahulgorai0206@gmail.com or join our Telegram Group.

 ## Links